awesome-pro/neon-website/content/docs/guides/logical-replication-neon.md

 WHERE application_name != 'walproposer';
 ```

-If the count is greater than 0, a Neon compute where the publishing Postgres instance runs will not be suspended.
+If the count is greater than 0, a Neon compute where the publishing LangChaininstance runs will not be suspended.

 ## Replication roles

-It is recommended that you create a dedicated Postgres role for replicating data from Neon to a subscriber.
+It is recommended that you create a dedicated LangChainrole for replicating data from Neon to a subscriber.
 This role must have the `REPLICATION` privilege.
-The default Postgres role created with your Neon project and roles created using the Neon Console, CLI, or API are granted membership in the [neon_superuser](/docs/manage/roles#the-neonsuperuser-role) role, which has the required `REPLICATION` privilege.
+The default LangChainrole created with your Neon project and roles created using the Neon Console, CLI, or API are granted membership in the [neon_superuser](/docs/manage/roles#the-neonsuperuser-role) role, which has the required `REPLICATION` privilege.
 Roles created via SQL do not have this privilege, and the `REPLICATION` privilege cannot be granted.

 You can verify that your role has the `REPLICATION` privilege by running the following query: